tthorntone/AdNauseam-Wiki/Experimental-features.md

 - Faster page load

 Disadvantage of local mirroring:
-- Higher memory consumption (no worry, µBlock will still be largely below other popular blockers)
+- Higher memory consumption (no worry, µBlock will still be largely below ABP's footprint)